1791 Virginia gubernatorial election

 A gubernatorial election was held in Virginia on November 2, 1791.
 The former delegate to the Confederation Congress Henry Lee III defeated the member of the Council of State James Wood and Robert Harvey.

-The incumbent governor Beverley Randolph was ineligible for re-election due to term limits established by the Constitution of Virginia.
+The incumbent governor of Virginia Beverley Randolph was ineligible for re-election due to term limits established by the Constitution of Virginia.
 The election was conducted by the Virginia General Assembly in joint session.
-Randolph defeated Wood and Harvey on the first ballot.
+Lee defeated Wood and Harvey on the first ballot.